Privacy

 Definitely Use a VPN

 • Public WiFi — Coffee shops, airports, hotels.
-These networks are inherently insecure and VPNs provide essential protection
+These networks are inherently insecure and VPNs provide essential protection.
+An attacker on the same network can potentially intercept your unencrypted traffic

-• Accessing sensitive information remotely — Banking, work systems, medical records
+• Accessing sensitive information remotely — Banking, work systems, medical records.
+A VPN ensures your connection remains private even on untrusted networks

-• Preventing ISP tracking — Your internet provider can see and log every website you visit without a VPN
+• Preventing ISP tracking — Your internet provider can see and log every website you visit without a VPN.
+In many countries, ISPs can legally sell this browsing data to advertisers

 • Protecting against malware — VPNs do not scan for viruses or block malicious downloads